 CBD Oil and Medical Marijuana

-Reviewed by: HU Medical Review Board | Last reviewed: August 2023
+Reviewed by: HU Medical Review Board | Last reviewed: October 2024 | Last updated: November 2024

 Traditionally, the smoking form of cannabis has been called marijuana, although some oral formulations are now also called marijuana.
 However, cannabis for recreational or medicinal use is illegal by federal law.
-Contrary to the federal policy, several individual states have passed laws making medical marijuana legal, and a few states have also made recreational use of marijuana legal.1 Each individual should consult with their doctor and the laws of the state they reside in before considering the possibility of using medical marijuana.
+Contrary to federal policy, several states have passed laws making medical marijuana legal, and a few states have also made recreational use of marijuana legal.1 Each person should consult with their doctor and the laws of the state they reside in before considering the possibility of using medical marijuana.

 Why do people with inflammatory bowel disease use medical marijuana?

-As with other complementary and alternative practices, some people with IBD use cannabis if other medications or treatment options haven’t relieved their symptoms—particularly symptoms of pain, nausea, and lack of appetite—as well as to improve their overall mood.
 Some people with IBD turn to complementary and alternative practices like medical marijuana because it gives them a sense of control over their disease, by giving them something that they can actively do to combat their symptoms.
-Others feel that options like medical marijuana may have less side effects than other treatments.
+Others feel that options like medical marijuana may have fewer side effects than other treatments.
 However, there haven’t been enough research studies conducted on cannabis in people with IBD to fully evaluate the safety and potential risks.1

 How common is the use of medical marijuana in people with inflammatory bowel disease?

 There are no widespread studies that have been conducted to determine how many people with IBD use marijuana, and such studies remain difficult considering the illegality of cannabis in many states.
-However, there are a few studies that shed some light on the use of cannabis in IBD:
+However, there are a few studies that shed some light on the use of cannabis in IBD:2-4

 While these studies use self-reported data, cannabis is being used by people with IBD, and patients report that cannabis helps their symptoms of abdominal pain, nausea, and diarrhea.
 However, these results have not been confirmed by measuring inflammatory markers or biopsies of intestinal tissue.1